smaremanda/add-in-docs/docs/outlook/get-set-or-add-recipients.md

 # Get, set, or add recipients when composing an appointment or message in Outlook
-Learn how an Outlook add-in can get, set, or add recipients when a user is composing an appointment or message in Outlook.

-## Prerequisites for getting, setting, or adding recipients in a compose form

 The JavaScript API for Office provides asynchronous methods ([Recipients.getAsync](http://dev.outlook.com/reference/add-ins/Recipients.html), [Recipients.setAsync](http://dev.outlook.com/reference/add-ins/Recipients.html), or [Recipients.addAysnc](http://dev.outlook.com/reference/add-ins/Recipients.html)) to respectively get, set, or add recipients in a compose form of an appointment or message.
 These asynchronous methods are available to only compose add-ins.
 To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of [Create Outlook add-ins for compose forms](../outlook/compose-scenario.md).